harsh-c297/Portfolio-tracker/README.md

 ```

 ## Usage
+Place your CSV file in Portfolio-tracker folder and rename it as transactions.csv.

 You can query your portfolio value as:
 - Given no parameters, return the latest portfolio value per token in USD